Home grants Warm Home Discount

 Only suppliers with more than 250,000 customers are legally obliged to offer the discount.
 These are:

-Atlantic, British Gas, Co-Operative Energy, EDF Energy, Eon, Ebico, First Utility, Manweb, M&S Energy, Npower, Sainsbury's Energy, Scottish Gas, Scottish Hydro, Scottish Power, Southern Electric, SSE, Swalec and Utility Warehouse.
+Atlantic, British Gas, Co-operative Energy, EDF Energy, Eon, Ebico, First Utility, M&S Energy, Npower, OVO Energy, Sainsbury's Energy, Scottish Gas, Scottish Hydro, Scottish Power, Southern Electric, SSE, Swalec, Utilita and Utility Warehouse.

-Smaller suppliers with less than 250,000 customers don't have to offer the discount to either the core or broader groups.
-Customers of the smaller suppliers should check with their supplier to see if it offers the Warm Home Discount.
+Customers of smaller companies should check with their supplier to see if they offer the Warm Home Discount.

 How to apply for the Warm Home Discount

 Households in the core group should automatically receive the discount on their energy bill without having to take any action.
-You should get a letter confirming this (or telling you how to apply, if necessary) by 24th December 2015).
+You should get a letter confirming this, or telling you how to apply, if necessary.
 All payments are usually made during the winter months.

 The Warm Home Discount (WHD) will only be applied to an electricity account, so if you receive gas and electricity from different suppliers you should contact your electricity provider to register.